To request for Hybrid Infrastructure, fill in the details for our Sales to contact you:

 Upon receiving the user's request, the system employs the following algorithm to provide a response:

-Response can be found in cache.
+Response found in cache.
 First, the system checks if the response is already available in the cache.
-If it's there, then the response is taken from cache and sent to the user, end of the story.
+If it's there, then the response is taken from the cache and sent to the user, end of the story.

-Response can't be found in cache.
-In that case, the request is sent to the user's private infrastructure, and then the valid response is sent back to the user.
+Response found on private nodes.
+Second, the response can't be found in the cache, and the request is sent to the user's private infrastructure, and then the valid response is sent back to the user.

 The system checks if the user has a private node added to the infrastructure.
 All the nodes are being monitored, including private ones, therefore the system knows their performance readings.
 So, if the private node is available and live, it doesn't lag behind, and it could be regarded as reliable, then the load balancer sends the user's request to that node.
 If the load balancer receives a valid response from the private node, it sends that one straight to the user — end of the story.